OneBlockPlus/polkadot-hackathon-2024/bangkok/23-Dazhbog/README.md

 # Dazhbog: Decentralized Perpetual Futures on Polkadot
-## Introduction

-Dazhbog is a decentralized perpetual futures exchange built on Polkadot.
+**Dazhbog** is a plug-and-play solution for a decentralized perpetual futures exchange that can be integrated into any parachain within the Polkadot ecosystem which supports ```contract-pallet```.
 It utilizes Ink! smart contracts to facilitate peer-to-peer margin trading of perpetual contracts.

-Our project, Dazhbog, previously earned first place in the DeFi category at the [Polkadot Prodigy hackathon](https://x.com/PolkadotProdigy/status/1800506214658494794), and we aim to continue its development here.
+The platform  allows users to trade perpetual futures contracts in a decentralized manner, leveraging  the security, scalability, and interoperability of the Polkadot network.
+By integrating into  their parachains, builders aim to provide a seamless and efficient trading experience  without relying on centralized intermediaries.

 We already have a smart contract repository set up on [link](https://github.com/Ceres-Blockchain-Solutions/dazhbog-contracts/tree/polkadot-hackathon-2024).

+## Introduction

+**Dazhbog** - Decentralized Perpetual Futures Exchange

+**Project creation date: 16.05.2024.**

+We developed Dazhbog for the [Polkadot Prodigy hackathon](https://x.com/PolkadotProdigy/status/1800506214658494794), using the same repository as in this current hackathon.
+Our project won first place in the DeFi category.
+Following this success, we applied for Level 2 funding through the Web3 Foundation (W3F) grants, but our proposal was rejected.
+Subsequently, we submitted it to [OpenGov](https://polkadot.polkassembly.io/referenda/1043) for community consideration.
+However, during the decision period, the proposal failed despite receiving 60% Ayes within the regular voting window.

+-- the problem the project try to resolve

 ## Features planned for the Hackathon